sciknoworg/ALD-E-ImageMiner/icdar2026-competition-data/README.md

 ### Competition Website
 https://sites.google.com/view/sci-imageminer/home?authuser=0

+### 💡 About

+The Sci-ImageMiner competition defines four complementary tasks that evaluate multimodal understanding of scientific figures in Atomic Layer Deposition and Etching (ALD/E) research.

+- Task 1 - targets chart-type Classification
+- Task 2 - focuses on Data Table Extraction from plots
+- Task 3 - assesses Summarization of key scientific insights conveyed by figures.
+- Task 4 - introduces Visual Question Answering across four scientific reasoning categories, requiring systems to interpret complex visual and textual elements.

+Together, these tasks provide a comprehensive benchmark for visual scientific reasoning in a specialized domain.

 ### 🗂️ Directory Structure

 In general, all the dataset splits follow the same directory structure as shown below: